foundry-rs/book/src/tutorials/forking-mainnet-with-cast-anvil.md

-## Testing on a Forked Network
+## Forking Mainnet with Cast and Anvil

 ### Introduction

 By combining [Anvil][anvil] and [Cast][cast], you can fork and test by interacting with contracts on a real network.
 The goal of this tutorial is to show you how to transfer Dai tokens from someone who holds Dai to an account created by Anvil.

 ### Set Up